kkrazy12/EscapeRoom/README.md

 - Arduino IDE (Download from [Arduino website](https://www.arduino.cc/en/software))

 ## Installation
-To setup the project, follow these steps.
+To setup the project, follow these steps, on the terminal.

 1. Clone the repository:
    ```bash
    git clone https://github.com/kkrazy12/EscapeRoom